sergiog23/academic-kickstart/content/post/ImageRecognitionPost/index.md

 ## Limitations
 These are some examples that the system captioned are incorrect based on the complexity on the image.
 ![YES](/post/aman.png)
+In this example we see that the caption generated is not very accurate since it classifies the woman as a and it confuses DJ disks with Stove tops
 ![YES](/post/aman2.png)
+In this example we see that the caption generated it confused a woman holding a baby with a man and a smart phone

 ## Link to project
 [CLICK HERE](http://sergioguerrero.pythonanywhere.com/)